KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 ### 3.16.7.2 Using a Modified Kickstart File
 Because partitioned image creation is driven by the kickstart file, it is easy to affect image creation by changing the parameters in the file.
 This next example demonstrates that through modification of the `directdisk-gpt` kickstart file.

 As mentioned earlier, you can use the command `wic list images` to show the list of existing kickstart files.
-The directory in which the `directdisk-gpt.wks` file resides is `scripts/lib/image/canned-wks/`, which is located in the Source Directory (e.g. poky).
+The directory in which the `directdisk-gpt.wks` file resides is `scripts/lib/image/canned-wks/`, which is located in the Source Directory (例如 poky).
 Because available files reside in this directory, you can create and add your own custom files to the directory.
 Subsequent use of the `wic list images` command would then include your kickstart files.

 In this example, the existing `directdisk-gpt` file already does most of what is needed.
 However, for the hardware in this example, the image will need to boot from `sdb` instead of `sda`, which is what the `directdisk-gpt` kickstart file uses.